Alberta Children's Hospital Foundation

 About Alberta Children's Hospital Foundation:

-This charity report is an update that is currently being reviewed by Alberta Children’s Hospital Foundation.
-Changes and edits may be forthcoming.
+This charity report is an update that has been sent to the charity for review.
+Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending March

 |Administrative costs as % of revenues||10.3%||11.2%||10.5%|

 |Goods in kind||1,071||1,271||1,378|